Marklogic-retired/marklogic-data-hub/_pages/refs/projectstructure-4_1_x-core.md

      └─ staging-database.json
 </pre>

-This directory contains two options files and two database configuration files created by QuickStart (for staging and for final).
-These files are typically not modified by users.
+This directory contains two options files and two database configuration files for staging and for final.
+These files can be modified to configure indexes.

 ### src/main/hub-internal-config